-Moorish culture blossomed in south Iberia from 8th century to 15th century when Moors seized most of the Iberian Peninsula and established Muslim rule in the region.
+Moorish culture blossomed in south Iberia from the 8th century to the 15th century when Moors seized most of the Iberian Peninsula and established Muslim rule in the region.

-This resulted in a unique mix of Iberian, North African and Arab Islamic cultures, giving birth to rich Moorish art and culture.
+This resulted in a unique mix of Iberian, North African, and Arab Islamic cultures, giving birth to rich Moorish art and culture.

 Being at the confluence of multiple cultures and religions, the Moors took influences from various sources and used them in their buildings.

 Notable example of the period is the Great Mosque of Cordoba which uses a large number of rounded arches on the interior and is embellished with numerous decorative elements.

 A notable example of Moorish architecture of this period is the mosque of Seville, known for its iconic minarets.
 One of the most glorious examples of extant Moorish architecture is the Alhambra palace in Granada.

-Stone and wood was intricately carved to produce sculptured models which were then used on materials ranging from stone slabs to interiors of buildings.
+Stone and wood were intricately carved to produce sculptured models which were then used on materials ranging from stone slabs to interiors of buildings.
 Court scenes were sculpted on ivory boxes which were frequently used by the Moorish nobility.

 For this reason, Moorish arts and crafts were in high demand throughout most of Europe as well as other parts of the neighbouring Iberian Peninsula.